Rajat-Dabade/Best-Coding-Question/README.md

 ![img9](./RepoEssentials/img16.png)

 So, how do you know that the point lies inside the circle?
-Well, it is pretty simple, you just take the distance between the point to the origin and if it is smaller than 1 then the point will be inside the circle.
+Well, it is pretty simple, you just take the distance between the point to the **origin** and if it is smaller than or equal to 1 then the point will be inside the circle.

 >**For Example let takes this one**